statbiophys/pygor3/README.md

 # Pygor3

-Pygor3 is a python3 framework to analyze, vizualize, generate and infer V(D)J recombination [IGoR](https://github.com/statbiophys/IGoR) 's models.
+Pygor3 is a python3 framework to analyze, vizualize, generate and infer V(D)J recombination models using the [IGoR](https://github.com/statbiophys/IGoR) software.
-Pygor3 provide a python interface to execute and encapsulate IGoR’s input/outputs by using a sqlite3 database that contains input sequences, alignments, model parameters, conditional probabilities of the model Bayes network,
+Pygor3 provides a python interface to execute and encapsulate IGoR’s input/outputs by using a sqlite3 database that contains input sequences, alignments, model parameters, conditional probabilities of the model Bayes network,